briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 As you've likely figured out by now, `pacman` works just fine out of the box.
 However, there are a few things you'd probably like to set up before you start installing more things.
-First off, here are a few options in the `pacman.conf` file you may be interested in:
+Here are a few options in the `pacman.conf` file you may be interested in:

 * `Color`: Enables color output in the terminal.
 * `ParallelDownloads`: Download multiple packages at the same time.
 The default